keylime/keylime-cloud-environments/keylime-ansible-aws/README.md

 ### Next steps
 Once the ansible/aws ec2 ami module has the ability to support uefi/tpm, the next steps for this playbook are:
 1. Use the snapshots to create an AMI with UEFI + TPM
+   1. The binay blob is exported from remote to local (`~/blob.bin`), this needed to be used in AMI creation.
 2. Add a task that creates an instance with this AMI
-3. Create a role to install keylime on the new instance

 ### Potential blockers
 1. Automating the EC2 serial console to boot via the UEFI shell (required for boot)
+2. Differences in instance snapshot vs volume snapshot
+   Note: Only single volume snapshots are available in the anisble collection.
+All the instructions in this playbook mirror the manual set up exactly, except for the difference in snapshot type.
+Currently, an instance created by the snapshots resulting from this playbook fails to boot.
+From the UEFI shell, it falls into grub after exceuting the bootloader.
+This behavior is not expected.
 ## Configuration
 1. Install dependencies \
 `$ pip3 install boto3 botocore `